Who We Are

 - Conducting research, including contributing to provincial and national code development and updating regulations for the technologies we serve.

-- Oversees the safety of technical systems for a specific set of industry sectors.
+BC Safety Authority oversees the safety of technical systems for a specific set of industry sectors:

 - Spans residential, commercial and industrial settings, serving both individuals and businesses.